-The 7530 Radar Tank Gauge is a compact radar level transmitter for the continuous, non-contact liquid level measurement.
+The 7532 Radar Tank Gauge (7532 RTG) is a compact radar level transmitter for the continuous, contact less measurement of liquids.
 The device can also be freely mounted outside closed metal vessels because of its operating frequency of about 6 GHz and a maximum radiated pulsed energy of 1 mW (average power output 1 μ W).
 Operation is completely harmless to humans and animals.